mattermost/docs/source/developer/interactive-dialogs.rst

 .. code-block:: json

-  {"error": "Some of your inputs are invalid.
-Please check your inputs and try again."}
+  {"error": "Failed to fetch additional data.
+Please try again."}

 Support for generic error messages was added in Mattermost 5.16.